Language-Research-Technology/ldaca-documentation/content/getting-started/available-portals/index.md

 - Australian Corpus of English
 - Australian Radio Talkback
 - Braided Channels
-- International Corpus of English (Aus)
+- International Corpus of English (Australian component)
 - The La Trobe Corpus of Spoken Australian English
 - The speech of Australian adolescents: research data and recordings collected by A.G.
 Mitchell and Arthur Delbridge in 1959 and 1960